GavinWang-2024/UFC_stats_scraper/README.md

   - If the request is successful (status code 200), it proceeds.
   - If unsuccessful, it continues to the next page.

-It uses BeautifulSoup to parse the HTML content and finds the section containing event entries:
+Uses BeautifulSoup to parse the HTML content and finds the section containing event entries:
 - Extracts event details, including:
   - Event name (using `text.strip()` to remove whitespace)
   - Date